 A Theatre trope.
 Basically a song to distract the audience while there is a scene or set change.
 Usually a blackout/whiteout is used for these but sometimes this does not give the crew enough time to move everything.
 The songs are rarely memorable or particularly plot-driving.
 Often similar to a Big-Lipped Alligator Moment in relevance to the overall plot but not in scale as that type of song usually requires a set and a big chorus of its own.

 - "Dear Old Shiz" from Wicked.

 - "Boy for Sale" from Oliver!: Mr. Bumble and Oliver tend to walk downstage with the curtain down while the Workhouse Parlour set is taken out and the Undertaker's Shop is brought in.

 - "A Diva's Lament" (or "Whatever Happened to My Part?"): from Spamalot.
 It doesn't even try to be relevant to the plot; the premise is that the actress is whining about her lack of involvement in early Act II, and the ridiculous plot elements that have cropped up that don't involve her.
 It also interrupts two scenes that are strongly related to one another.
-And, oddly, in many ways, it's a Crowning Music of Awesome.
+And, oddly, in many ways, it's Awesome Music.